dognotdog/smol_servo/README.md

  - SPI to both AD5047D and DRV8323 work after fixing bug (9)
  - all power transistors are switched under a no load condition, with DRV8323 in 3xPWM mode

+# Alternate Parts

+## STM32G431CxU
+G441, G491, GG4A1, G473, G483, G474, G484

+### NRF5340

+The nRF5340 is the successor of the nRF52 series, and is a dual-core design at 128MHz and 64MHz, respectively

+#### ADC

+The ADC can be configured for acquisition times between 3 and 40 us, with a minimum of 10us for VDD monitoring.
+The conversion time is 2us, giving us a max. sample rate of 200kHz

+#### Timers / PWM

+The timers only run at 16MHz, which at 100kHz would only give a resolution of 160 counts for a PWM signal.
+This is compared to the full 168MHz resolution of the STM32G4, giving 1680 counts, roughly 10x the resolution, for an effective 10 bits vs 7 bits.

+### LPC5528JEV98K

+An ARM Cortex M33 core @ 150MHz, in a 0.5mm pitch BGA package.

+### ADuCM410

+2 MSPS 16bit ADC, 160 MHz ARM Cortex M33, 5x5mm, 0.5mm pitch BGA

+### ATSAM4S

+120MHz ARM Cortex M4, no FPU though.

+## DRV8323RS

+This part has both the 3ph driver and current sense.

+### DRV8353R

+Higher voltage, similar part

+### DRV8300NRGR + INAxxx

+The DRV8300 needs extra current sense amplifiers and a high-side bootstrap, pluss VDD supply.
+Looks like INA190 or INA210 can do bidirectional sensing

+### TMC6200

+### FDMF2011

+interesting integrated half bridge for up to 20A